bostelk/delta/readme.md

 History
 =======
-Delta is the underlying library behind the game, Blossom Tales.
+Delta is the underlying library behind the game, *Blossom Tales*.
 It is the result of the need to replace the pre-existing library with a cleaner and more extendable one.
 It grew over the summer of 2012 from the collboration of Lucas and Kyle.

 Contact
 =======
 If you have any questions or comments, then don't be afraid to give us a shout:
-Kyle, bostelk[at]gmail[dot]com
+Kyle - <bostelk@gmail.com>
-Lucas, lithiumtoast[at]live[dot]com
+Lucas - <lithiumtoast@live.com>